 - 12. The modules offered shall be of the following categories:- First or 1000 Level Second or 2000 Level Honours or 3000 or 4000 Level - 13.
 No student may enrol in a module who does not have the prerequisite(s) for that module save with the permission of the Head of the School concerned and of the Dean of the relevant Faculty.
-No student may be admitted to an Honours module with fewer than 200 credits, including at least 40 at Second Level. - 14.
+Further, no student may be admitted to Second Level modules who has gained fewer than 80 First Level credits and no student may be admitted to an Honours module with fewer than 200 credits, including at least 40 at Second Level. - 14.
 A student who satisfies the requirements of a module shall be entitled to receive a Certificate of Due Performance for that module.
 No student who has been absent from the teaching of a module for three continuous weeks may receive such a Certificate in that module, save in exceptional circumstances and with the consent of the Dean of the relevant Faculty.
 At any point at which a student, after due written warning, fails to satisfy the requirements for the module, the student shall have forfeited the right to receive a Certificate of Due Performance and may not continue to attend the module.